timlabs/uscode/United States Code/TITLE 11-BANKRUPTCY/CHAPTER 05-CREDITORS, THE DEBTOR, AND THE ESTATE/SUBCHAPTER I-CREDITORS AND CLAIMS.md

 * (e) A claim arising from the liability of a debtor for fuel use tax assessed consistent with the requirements of section 31705 of title 49 may be filed by the base jurisdiction designated pursuant to the International Fuel Tax Agreement (as defined in section 31701 of title 49) and, if so filed, shall be allowed as a single claim.

+* (f)(1) In this subsection—

+  * (A) the term "CARES forbearance claim" means a supplemental claim for the amount of a Federally backed mortgage loan or a Federally backed multifamily mortgage loan that was not received by an eligible creditor during the forbearance period of a loan granted forbearance under section 4022 or 4023 of the CARES Act (15 U.S.C.
+9056, 9057);

+  * (B) the term "eligible creditor" means a servicer (as defined in section 6(i) of the Real Estate Settlement Procedures Act of 1974 (12 U.S.C.
+2605(i)) with a claim for a Federally backed mortgage loan or a Federally backed multifamily mortgage loan of the debtor that is provided for by a plan under section 1322(b)(5);

+  * (C) the term "Federally backed mortgage loan" has the meaning given the term in section 4022(a) of the CARES Act (15 U.S.C.
+9056(a)); and

+  * (D) the term "Federally backed multifamily mortgage loan" has the meaning given the term in section 4023(f) of the CARES Act (15 U.S.C.
+9057(f)).

+* (2)(A) Only an eligible creditor may file a supplemental proof of claim for a CARES forbearance claim.

+* (B) If an underlying mortgage loan obligation has been modified or deferred by an agreement of the debtor and an eligible creditor of the mortgage loan in connection with a mortgage forbearance granted under section 4022 or 4023 of the CARES Act (15 U.S.C.
+9056, 9057) in order to cure mortgage payments forborne under the forbearance, the proof of claim filed under subparagraph (A) shall include—

+  * (i) the relevant terms of the modification or deferral;

+  * (ii) for a modification or deferral that is in writing, a copy of the modification or deferral; and

+  * (iii) a description of the payments to be deferred until the date on which the mortgage loan matures.

 ### §502.
 Allowance of claims or interests
 * (a) A claim or interest, proof of which is filed under section 501 of this title, is deemed allowed, unless a party in interest, including a creditor of a general partner in a partnership that is a debtor in a case under chapter 7 of this title, objects.